C++23: deducing “this” into Rust traits

 };

-Really, that’s it.
-You just slap this before the first parameter, and it becomes the instance.
-You can make it Ghost const&, Ghost&&, whatever you want.
-As an added bonus, implicit member access like in (1) is now a compile-time error in any function where the explicit this is present! this itself cannot be used like in (2), either.
-They didn’t even have to do that for us, but they did.
-What a slam dunk of a feature.
+The syntax is remarkably simple – insert this before the first parameter, and it becomes the instance.
+You can make it Ghost const&, Ghost&&, or any other allowed qualifiers.
+Implicit member access like in (1) is now a compile-time error in any function where the explicit this is present, and this itself cannot be used like in (2), either.

-It does feel kind of pointless to put in Ghost as the type every time though, it’s the only type that’s valid there anyway.
-What if we make it a template?
+It’s rather redundant to put in Ghost as the type every time though, it’s the only type that’s valid there anyway.
+Can we make it a template?

 class Ghost {